Near Tropic in Garfield County, Utah — The American Mountains (Southwest)

 Location.
 37° 37.367′ N, 112° 2.836′ W. Marker is near Tropic, Utah, in Garfield County.
 Marker is on East Center Street 2.2 miles east of Main Street, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Tropic UT 84776, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Tropic Pioneers (approx. 2.1 miles away); Bryce Amphitheater (approx. 6½ miles away); Wheeling through the Years (approx. 6.6 miles away); Post-War Service Station (approx. 6.6 miles away); Streetscape (approx. 6.6 miles away); Bryce Canyon Lodge (approx. 6.6 miles away); Stephen Tyng Mather (approx. 6.8 miles away); Bryce Airport (approx. 8.4 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Tropic Pioneers (approx. 2.1 miles away); Stories of Promise Rock (approx. 4˝ miles away); Minerals in the Mesas (approx. 4˝ miles away); Bryce Amphitheater (approx. 6˝ miles away); Wheeling through the Years (approx. 6.6 miles away); Post-War Service Station (approx. 6.6 miles away); Streetscape (approx. 6.6 miles away); Bryce Canyon Lodge (approx. 6.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 23, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 324 times since then and 14 times this year.
+It was originally submitted on June 23, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 351 times since then.
 Photos: 1, 2, 3, 4. submitted on June 23, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.